SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentAgent/NSDocumentAgent.md

 # NSDocumentAgent

-Collection of all services that works with Document data.
+Collection of all services that work with Document data.
 This is services for the document information, not the physical document themselves.
 These are handled by the BLOB service methods.

+## Example

 ```crmscript
 NSDocumentAgent agent;